jwnukoski/php-docker-dev/README.md

 ### Developing
 Developing in this environment is easy.
 A ./workspace volume will be mounted.
 You can place your PHP files there.
+By default the entrypoint is `index.php`.
 Files such as images can be put here as well.
 For example, ./workspaces/images/image.png would be accessible at http://localhost:8080/images/image.png.